demis001/temposeqcount/README.rst

 .. _tox: http://testrun.org/tox/latest/
 .. _Hitchhiker's Guide to Python: http://docs.python-guide.org/en/latest/

 Project Setup
 =============

 This will be the ``README`` for your project.
 For now, follow these instructions to get this project template set up correctly.
-Then, come back and replace the contents of this ``README`` with contents specific to your project.
+Then, the documentation will be available using Sphinx later on.

 Instructions
 ------------

 Supported Python Versions

 =========================

-Python Project Template supports the following versions out of the box:
+The Project  supports the following versions out of the box:

 * CPython 2.6, 2.7, 3.3
 * PyPy 1.9